Tirithel/sloth-java/week-1/class/slide-deck/slides.md

 }
 ```

-The pieces that we care most about right now are the `class name`, and `statements` as these are the most fundimental parts of the program structure.
+The pieces that we care most about right now are the `class name`, and `statements` as these are the most fundamental parts of the program structure.

 ```java
 public final class CLASSNAME {